tamaskovacs0408/Python_OOP/README.md

 With the `__repr__` we can represents the `class` created instances.
 We add the `print(Item.all)` which gives back us the instances in the `all` list.
 WE can easily identify the instances of the class with this.

 With the `@classmethod` we can create class methods.
 It takes the `cls` argument, because when we call this method, the `class` object itself will be the first argument in the background.
+This should also do something that has a relationship with the class, but usually, those are used to manipulate different structures of data to instantiate objects, like we have done with CSV.

+The `@staticmethod` should do something that has a relationship with the class, but not something that must be unique per instance!
 ```py
 import csv